 Here’s How to Visit Your Favorite Museum for Free

 It seems harder and harder to find a museum that offers free admission every day.
 Sure, sometimes there are deals: Come by after 5 p.m. on the third Thursday of the month, excluding leap years, and show your latest tax return to prove you’re a local.

-I’m kidding.
-It’s never that bad.
-I know, museums need to charge admission to stay open, but sometimes that $25 per adult entrance fee just hurts.
+- It’s never that bad.
+And I know museums need to charge admission to stay open.
+But sometimes that $25-per-adult entrance fee just hurts.

-But each year, museums across the country join in the spirit of the Smithsonian Institution — where admission is always zero bucks! — and open their doors to visitors for free.
+Luckily, museums across the country join each year in the spirit of the Smithsonian Institution — where admission is always zero bucks! — and open their doors to visitors for free.

 On Saturday, Sept.
-23, celebrate the 13th annual Museum Day Live! with free admission for two to any participating museum.
+22, celebrate the 14th annual Museum Day with free admission for two to any participating museum.

 How to Visit Museums For Free

-To register for the ticket, you’ll need to enter you email address and name, then choose the state you live in and museum you’d like to visit.
-The ticket will have the your name and the name of the museum on it.
-Remember, you can only register for one Museum Day Live! ticket per email address.
+To register, you’ll need to enter your email address and name, then choose the state you live in and the museum you'd like to visit.
+Remember, you can only register for one Museum Day ticket per email address.